228 North Market St.

 Special Features: Wheelchair Accessible

-Open Wednesday through Saturday for lunch and dinner, Sunday for brunch and dinner.
-Table 21 open Wednesday through Sunday for dinner.
-Expensive to very expensive.
+Open Tuesday through Friday for dinner, Saturday and Sunday for lunch and dinner.
+Table 21 open Tuesday through Sunday for dinner.
+Very expensive.